willstepp/writings/hunger/hunger.md

 As he sat there his thoughts turned to the ancient tree in the shadow of the bonfire flames.
 There it loomed over them all.
 Ignored but happy to be ignored.
 Just like him.
 He was reminded of the last words his father spoke to him and wondered what they meant.
 He wanted the ghost of his father to visit him in his dreams and tell him what they meant.
 Why he must do this particular thing.
 But inside he knew such things did not happen.
 Only in stories did they happen.

 At the edge of the fires he saw his good friend Tye.
 He wanted to go up to him and joke with him and do the things they always did together.
 But it was not appropriate now.
 Tye was a hunter like Mika and it did not take him long to spy his friend hidden in the dark.
 Tye was savvy.
 He knew Mika and did not approach him.
-Instead he made a gesture with his hands by interlocking his two forefingers like a chain.
-A symbol of their friendship.
-Mika returned the gesture and his eyes welled with tears.
+Instead he made a gesture with his hands by interlocking his two forefingers like a chain, a secret symbol of their friendship.
+Mika returned the gesture with a solemn nod.

-But as he exchanged gestures with his friend someone else had discovered him and approached from behind.
-She emerged into the flickering of the light carrying a small bowl.
+But someone else had discovered him there and approached from behind.
+She emerged into the flickering light carrying a small bowl.
 Her hair was braided and hung down one shoulder.
 She was beautiful indeed.
-The last time Mika had seen her she was part of the group of girls who had chanted with the turtle shell rattles.
+The last time Mika had seen Leoti she was part of the group of girls who chanted with the turtle shell rattles outside the sick house.

-She placed the bowl on the ground in front of him and demurred.
+Leoti placed the bowl on the ground in front of him and demurred.
 Mika watched her and then looked at the bowl.

 You must eat, she said.